That '70s Show: American ratings

-As of April 2020, the show went in syndication on FX, Freeform, Comedy Central, TeenNick, Pop, NickMom, IFC, Nick at Nite and TV Land.
-It can currently be seen on Laff.

 Awards

 Over the course of its run, the series was nominated for a substantial number of awards, including 16 Primetime Emmy Awards.
 The only win for the series at this event came in 1999, when Melina Root was awarded the Emmy for Outstanding Costume Design for a Series for "That Disco Episode".
 Additionally, the show was nominated for a large number of Teen Choice Awards, with both Ashton Kutcher and Wilmer Valderrama winning on three occasions.